variousauthors/the-valley/NEXTSTEPS.md

     - [x] use mu's art for the sprite
     - [x] display the sprite
     - [x] clean up after battle

-#### BACKLOG

-- [] branch: what if random encounter is something that happens _before_ you move!?
+- [x] branch: what if random encounter is something that happens _before_ you move!?
 That way the monster sprite will leap up!
 In front of you!
      - [x] check for random encounter _before_ resolving the move
+     - [x] need to "not" collide because we want the "next" y, x values and then when we finish the encounter we should reset the next values so we don't animate a move.
+           - we could use this to animate a little "thrust"
-     - [] put monster where the user trying to go, then we also do not have to keep track of facing!!!
+     - [x] put monster where the user trying to go, then we also do not have to keep track of facing!!!
+     - [x] don't do random encounters on tiles that have AutoEvents

+#### BACKLOG

+- [ ] BUG - after you hit a random encounter coming off an auto event tile the game still runs the auto-event tile.
+This is because the "render" and "update" logic for Overworld is still running even though the game state has changed to random encounter.
+This is addressed by the following refactor
-- [] refactor! split up logic into the game states
+- [ ] refactor! split up logic into the game states
       - each game state should have its own set of render functions, update functions, checks for state stability, checks for "done step", etc...

+- [] animate a little "thrust" when the player tries to move into a space but is blocked by a random encounter, (or a wall)?

 - [] would be ideal if we could hide the background tile under the sprite... could just add this to the draw method for the state, so it always also draws 0 to that BG tile